dirkolbrich/yahoo-finance-query/README.md

 6. `indexList(array $symbol)`

     Query for an index which returns the symbol and name of the components.
 Several symbols may be passed as an array.
-If no sybol is passed, a default list of indexes returns.
-The default list can be set with the `$indexSymbolsDefault` variable.

     See http://finance.yahoo.com/intlindices?e=europe for more symbols to world indices.
 The caret `^` character must be part of the symbol.